 Different cultures have different expectations for workplace behavior.
-If you plan to do business in another country, research their cultural expectations for professional body language in order to be respectful in a new environment.
+If you plan to conduct interviews in another country, research their cultural expectations for professional body language, so you can correctly gauge a candidate’s nonverbal cues.

 What jobs require confident body language?

 Most customer service or leadership positions require people to display confident body language.
-Salespeople can use body language to convince a customer to make a purchase, while CEOs can use body language to be more persuasive when making a deal.
+Salespeople can use body language to convince a customer to make a purchase, while CEOs can use it to be more persuasive when making a deal.